 Confirm against the prior year (2024): consolidated total assets were €15.1M, consolidated turnover was €14.8M, employees were 39.
 In 2024, only assets exceeded (one out of two).
 The two-consecutive-year test is not yet met for the 2025 financial year because only one year (2025) shows two exceedances.

 Jan Kuiper needs to know that the BV is one year away from a likely audit obligation.
-Recommend that Kuiper Vastgoed begins preparing its accounting records, internal controls, and reporting processes to audit-ready standards during 2026.
+Recommend that Kuiper Vastgoed begins preparing its accounting records, internal controls, reporting processes, and supporting documentation to audit-ready standards during 2026.
 Advise on auditor selection timing: the general meeting should appoint an auditor before the 2026 financial year-end to avoid delays.

 What happens when the thresholds are crossed: practical preparation

 The year before the audit obligation kicks in is the most important one.
-A BV that discovers it needs an audit after the financial year has closed faces compressed timelines, incomplete records, and auditor availability problems during peak season.
+A BV that discovers it needs an audit after the financial year has closed faces compressed timelines and incomplete records during peak season.

 The general meeting of shareholders (AVA) appoints the auditor under article 2:393(2) BW2.
 If the AVA has not appointed an auditor, the supervisory board may do so.
 If no supervisory board exists, the managing directors (bestuurders) may make the appointment.
 The appointment should happen before the start of the financial year to which the audit relates, not after.